ai chatbot citation research content optimization for AI what content gets cited by AI AI-friendly content strategy increase AI visibility

 Perplexity is more willing to cite specialized niche sources and recent content.
 It includes multiple citations even for straightforward questions, which creates more opportunities for smaller publishers.

 Google AI Overviews pull heavily from content that already performs well in traditional search, but with a stronger emphasis on freshness.
-44% of AI Overview citations come from content published in 2025 alone.
+A disproportionate share of citations comes from content published in the last 18 months.

 Your strategy needs to account for where your audience actually asks questions.
 A B2B SaaS company might prioritize ChatGPT and Perplexity.
 A local service business should focus on Google AI Overviews.